FACT CHECK: 4 Claims From Trump's Tax Speech

 In other words, while Trump is celebrating this one quarter of growth, seeing it quarter after quarter after quarter would be a surprise.

-2. Comparing U.S. growth to other countries'
+2. Comparing U.S. growth with other countries'

 "You look at other countries and you look at what their GDP is, they're unhappy when it's 7, 8, 9.
 And I speak to them, leaders of the countries — 'How are you doing?'
 'Not well.
 Not well.'
 'Why?'
 'GDP is down to 7 percent.'
 And I'm saying, 'We were hitting 1 percent just a number of months ago.' "

-We can't fact-check Trump here in the strictest sense (that is, we don't really know what these other leaders are telling him), but we can check the assumption that we can compare the U.S.'s growth rate to other countries'.
+We can't fact-check Trump here in the strictest sense (that is, we don't really know what these other leaders are telling him), but we can check the assumption that we can compare the U.S.'s growth rate with other countries'.
 The answer: It doesn't work like that.

 "The countries that are growing at 7 percent are emerging market economies like China or India or other emerging market economies," said Nick Lardy, senior fellow at the Peterson Institute for International Economics.